angelariggs/dev-goals/README.md

 These are general goals that I want to meet as I continue through my career.

 * **Work with kids/youth and code:** Coding should be accessible to everyone, and I believe it's important to offer that access early.
-I will achieve this by making myself available as a mentor, through Cris's elementary program or one of the local volunteer groups.
+I will achieve this by making myself available as a mentor, possibly through [Log Camp](https://www.logcamp.org/get-involved/for-teachers).
 * **Be a part of the tech community:** I will achieve this by continuing to write about my experiences on my website, and submitting articles as a guest writer to blogs such as A List Apart and The Pastry Box.
 * **Be a voice for women in tech:** I will achieve this by getting involved with local groups for women in tech, and making myself available as a resource to women who are considering a career in development.